eneva002/rshell/README.md

 To use my ls, simply reproduce the commands from above and run `bin/ls` instead of `bin/rshell` to test it out.
 For now, -a and -R are working fine (as far as I know) and -l has some kinks to be worked out.
 Also putting a hard path such as `/` or `/bin` will give it a hard time and cause some problems.

+Piping has been enabled, but it does not work properly.
+It currently will only work for two commands, but it will not terminate properly.
+It gets stuck in a loop and I'm unsure of what's causing it.

+I will get back to it later and debug it.